Swaminathan Committee Report: Analysis of Kisan Suicides & MSP.

 • Reforms to enable farmers to have equitable access to water.

-• Increase water supply through rainwater harvesting and recharge of underground water (also known as aquifer) should become mandatory.
+• Increasing water supply through rainwater harvesting and recharging underground water (also known as aquifer) should become mandatory.

-• There shall be increase in investment in irrigation sector under Five Year Plan.
+• There shall be an increase in investment in the irrigation sector under the Five Year Plan.
 There shall be schemes for groundwater recharge.

 • Establishment of advanced soil testing laboratories which will help in detecting micro-nutrient deficiencies.